 She spins around at the loud crack of a twig breaking behind her, expecting her sister.
 Instead she’s almost eye to eye with another, bigger, more ferocious zombie.

 ‘Two?
-There are two of them!
-Please, don’t make there be more than two…’
+There were two of them?
+Please, please, don’t make there be more than two…’

 She starts backing away.
 Her eyes dart, looking around for her broom, but it’s out of reach, lying under the bench with the fallen zombie effectively obstructing the access.

 Excited, Missy recognizes her creation, the jogger in the fancy yellow sports outfit.
 Geez, he’s dirty now… Her first reflex is to put her hands in front of her eyes to avoid seeing her sister destroy her creation.
 But her curiosity is overpowering her fright and she peeks between her fingers.
 She has to see what will happen, especially now that her sister can’t use magic to get away.